Table of Contents

 All feline eyelash disorders are caused by hair growing in abnormal places.
 This causes the lashes to come into contact with the surface of the eye, causing damage or irritation.
 The conditions can be split into three distinct eyelash disorders depending on where the abnormal hair growth is occurring:

-Which of the three eyelash disorders your cat has will depend on the treatment given.
+The treatment prescribed by your vet will depend on which of the three eyelash disorders your cat is diagnosed with.
 With trichiasis, cutting the eyelashes back is usually effective, and distichiasis can often be treated by plucking the eyelashes responsible for causing irritation.
-However, if the eyelashes quickly grow back or if your cat has ectopic cilia, they will need to undergo surgery to have the hair follicles removed.

 So, do cats have eyelashes?
 Despite what many pet parents think, cats do have eyelashes!
 Their eyelashes may be shorter than ours, less distinctive, and easily blend in with their fur coats, but they are still there nonetheless.
 The one exception is with hairless cats who are lacking these stiff, curved cilia on their eyelids.